ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 ## Overview

-In some tables, the user needs to make a selection associated with cell in the table.
+In some tables, the user needs to make a selection associated with a cell in the table.
 For example, in a table of software packages where there is a column for the software version to install, the user needs to select a version for each software package.
 The selection and options can vary between records.

 ### Background